justinskolnick/flash/README.md

 # Flash

-Simple flash messaging for developers who have to work in PHP.
+Simple flash messaging for PHP applications.

 Flash is a PHP class built around the `$_SESSION` superglobal array.
 Messages are added to the array by means of a function; messages are printed by looping through an array.